brimdata/zui/docs/Linux-RPM-Upgrade-(v0.25.0+).md

 To resolve the issue, simply uninstall the prior Brim release (e.g., by executing `yum remove brim` or `dnf remove brim` in your shell) before re-attempting the install of the new release.
-All previously-imported data and app settings (which are stored in `$HOME/.config/Brim`, separate from the Brim binaries) will still be intact when you now proceed with the install of the newer release.
+All previously-imported data and app settings (which are stored below the [user data](https://github.com/brimdata/brim/wiki/Filesystem-Paths#user-data-all-versions) path, separate from the [application binaries](https://github.com/brimdata/brim/wiki/Filesystem-Paths#application-binaries-v0250)) will still be intact when you now proceed with the install of the newer release.

 This is a one-time procedure.
 Once you successfully install the newer Brim release, upgrading via RPM packages to future releases newer than `v0.25.0`